Year of entry 2024

 Learning and teaching

-You’ll benefit from the chance to study in cutting-edge facilities where our researchers are pushing the boundaries of materials science, engineering and metallurgy.
-We have state-of-the-art preparative facilities for making and characterising a wide range of materials, as well as equipment and instrumentation for carrying out more fundamental studies into their process-microstructure-property relationships.
+You’ll benefit from the chance to study in cutting-edge facilities where our researchers are pushing the boundaries of materials science and engineering.
+We have state-of-the-art preparative facilities for synthesising and characterising a wide range of materials, as well as equipment and instrumentation for carrying out more fundamental studies into their process-microstructure-property relationships.

 The Programme Leader, Dr Andrew Scott, is a Senior Lecturer at the University of Leeds who has extensive experience of a range of theoretical and experimental materials science techniques.
-His research interests primarily include functional materials, nuclear graphite, electron energy loss spectroscopy and crystallisation.
+His research interests primarily include functional materials, nuclear graphite, electron energy loss spectroscopy, biomaterials and crystallisation.

-The wider programme team has a broad and extensive experience across a range of chemical and process engineering disciplines.
+The wider programme team has a broad and extensive experience across a range of materials science and engineering disciplines.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.